-Volunteering as a Program Facilitator can be a rewarding opportunity for adults and high school students (ages 16 and older) who would like to support grieving children and families in their community.
-Volunteers help co-facilitate peer support groups where children, teens and families use play, therapeutic activities and interactions with our miniature horses to help them navigate through the grief process.
+Becoming a Program Facilitator is a hugely rewarding opportunity.
+This hands-on experience is for adults and high school students (ages 16 and older) who would like to support bereaved children and families during their grief journey.
+Volunteers help to co-facilitate peer support groups where children, teens and families engage in play, therapeutic activities and interactions with our miniature horses.
 No experience is necessary, just a caring heart!
-Volunteers must make a minimum one year commitment to attend group twice a month in order to provide a consistent presence to our group participants.
+Volunteers must make a minimum one year commitment to attend group twice a month in order to provide a consistent presence to participants.
 This translates into only 6 hours a month.

 If you have any questions, please contact Sherisse Wormell at (954) 978-2390, ext.
 402 or at email@example.com.